yorukama/Krell-Krop/README.md

 # Krell-Krop
-Defi yeild farm
+Framework Defi yeild farm

-No way to recive Dai outside of testing.
+No way to recive mock Dai tokens used outside of testing.

-planning to change to on network Dai tokens so the program can be used outside of testing by everyone

-Tokens are paid out when the inculded script is ran
+Tokens are paid out when the included script is ran by deployer address